kheller18/data-structures-algorithms/questions/cPlusPlus.md

      ```

 8. What is a virtual function?
-   + Virtual function: is a member function in the base class that you redefine in a derived class.
+   + `Virtual function`: is a member function in the base class that you redefine in a derived class.
 A virtual function is declared using the virtual keyword.
 When the function is made virtual, C++ determines which function is to be invoked at the runtime based on the type of the object pointed by the base class pointer.

 9. Compare compile time polymorphism and Runtime polymorphism.
   ![polymorphism vs runtime polymorphism](../images/cPlusPlus/polymorphism_runtime.png)

 10. What do you know about friend class and friend function?
-    + Friend Class: can access private, protected, and public members of other classes in which it is declared as friends.
+    + `Friend Class`: can access private, protected, and public members of other classes in which it is declared as friends.
-    + Friend Function: can also access private, protected, and public members.
+    + `Friend Function`: can also access private, protected, and public members.
 But, Friend functions are not member functions.
       ```
       class A{
       private: